nyirimanajdamour1-star/nyirimanajdamour1-star/README.md

 ## 🚀 AI Developer | Full Stack Web Developer

-I build AI-powered applications, AI agents, intelligent automation, and modern full-stack web solutions.
+I build AI-powered applications, intelligent automation systems, and modern web applications using the latest technologies.

 ### 💡 What I Do